Raw pointers are bad (especially owning raw pointers).

 If you want to share ownership of an object from within a member function of

-that object, use std::enable_shared_from_this
+that object, use std::enable_shared_from_this.

 std::vector<std::shared_ptr<Foo>> collection;